danielsularea/lily.work/_work/2018-02-21-ibm-care-advisor-for-breast.md

 </figure>

 ### 4. The breast imaging community has "suffered" from AI already
 Computer-aided detection (CAD) was an initiatve to make sure nothing was ever missed in the mammogram by pointing out areas of suspicion using AI.
-This technology was widely adopted but ultimately received negative reviews.
-Only 20% of the radiologists we observed looked at the CAD markings before their own interpretation and most agree that it was like reading with a medical student due to its high false positive rate.
+This technology was widely adopted but ultimately received extremely negative reviews.
+Only 20% of the radiologists we observed looked at the CAD markings before their own interpretation and most agree that it was like reading with a medical student.

 ## Rethink the Problem

-Once we wrapped up generative research, we at least knew that we were on the right track: screening mammograms were a tasking process that deserved automation.
+Once we wrapped up generative research, we at least knew that we were on the right track: screening mammograms were a tasking process that needed to be improved.

-However, the problem needed to be redefined. *While the shortage of radiologists is a major problem outside the US, we observed that American institutions instead suffered from a shortage of radiologists who specialize in breast imaging.*
+However, the initial problem needed to be redefined. *While the shortage of radiologists is a major problem outside the US, we observed that American institutions instead suffered from a shortage of radiologists who specialize in breast imaging.*

 <figure>
 	<img src="../assets/img/ca-breast/generalistspecialist.svg" width="330"/>
 </figure>

 Only 30% of mammograms are read by breast imaging specialists, which are radiologists with additional fellowship training specializing in breast imaging.
-This means a high reliance on generalists who read across many body systems without a specialization in any of them.
+This means a high reliance on generalists who read breast and many other body systems without a particular specialization in any of them.

 This raises two concerns:
 1. General radiologists may not perform at the same level as specialists, particularly on more complex and suspicious cases
-2. The already short supply of specialists may be wasted on looking at normal mammograms that do not warrant such high expertise
+2. The short supply of specialists may be wasting their time and expertise by looking at so many normal mammograms.

+*Our directive now then is to be able to address both the lack of specialists in the US and the lack of radiologists overall worldwide within one solution.*

 ## The Solution